ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-The response must be `-1`, meaning the result is `true`.
+The response must be `-1`, meaning the result is true.
 It is also possible to send a slice and a cell if required.
-It would be enough to create and transfer a Slice or Cell instead of using the BigInt, specifying the appropriate type.
+It would be enough to create a Slice or Cell and transfer it instead of using the BigInt, specifying the appropriate type.

 ### Contract deployment via wallet

 In chapter three, we deployed a wallet.
 To accomplish this, we initially sent some TON and a message from the wallet to deploy a smart contract.
 However, this process is not broadly used with external messages and is often used mainly for wallets.
 While developing contracts, the deployment process is initialized by sending internal messages.

-To achieve this, we’ll use the V3R2 wallet smart contract introduced in [the third chapter](/v3/guidelines/smart-contracts/howto/wallet#compiling-wallet-code).
-In this case, we’ll set the `subwallet_id` to `3` or any other number required to generate a different address while using the same private key (this value is customizable):
+To accomplish this, will use the V3R2 wallet smart contract that was used in [the third chapter](/v3/guidelines/smart-contracts/howto/wallet#compiling-wallet-code).
+In this case, we’ll set the `subwallet_id` to `3` or any other number needed to retrieve another address when using the same private key (it's changeable):

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">